Drug Safety Risk Communication: The 800 lb Gorilla Approach Save

 - Gorilla vs. the flea (see vignette above).
 It is the physician’s job to worry about side effects, but also to give the patient perspective on the effects of the (untreated) disease versus the potential hazards of the new drug.
 The disease (e.g., rheumatoid arthritis) is clearly a progressive disorder that is far more damaging or devastating than the drug the patient is worried about – either because of the internet, water cooler gossip, or the 3 page pharmacy shameful side effect listings.
 The physician has to communicate the magnitude and potential of their disease and the comparative risks of the disease versus drug:

 - Patient must understand the magnitude of their problem.
 Is this a large problem (the 800 lb.
-Gorilla of RA) or a small problem (Flea like issue of a trigger finger)?
+Gorilla of RA) or a small problem (Flea or small issue)?
 If they understand that the 800 lb.
-Gorilla is the active, ever-present disease that will, with a high degree of certainty, maim, derange, damage, or kill them, it may be easier to accept the value of a new medication that aims to abrogate such evil outcomes.
+Gorilla is the active, ever-present disease that will, with a high degree of certainty, maim, derange, damage, or kill them, it may be easier to accept the value of a new medication that aims to abrogate RA's evil outcomes first and considers risks secondarily.

 - Comparative Risk: You need to be clear and instructive in your communication about risk, especially for the most common adverse events (e.g., “10% will develop diarrhea”) and the most serious (e.g., “there is a 1 in 1000 chance of lymphoma").
 I find it useful to bring the patient back to reality with the 800 lb.
 Gorilla analogy.
 Use visual aids like the speedometer or 1000 dot/person grids.
 Go to Dr. John Paling's site on Risk Communication.